 In January 2018, an IMF Working Paper published new results on the shadow economy situation for 158 countries from 1991 to 2015.
-According to Medina and Schneider (2018), the shadow economy in Georgia during that period constituted, on average, 64.9% of GDP - the highest indicator in the world!
-In 2015 (the last year available), things were slightly better for Georgia, with the share of shadow economy standing at 53%.
+According to Medina and Schneider (2018), the shadow economy in Georgia during that period constituted, on average, 64.9% of GDP – the highest indicator in the world!
+In 2015 (the last year available), things were slightly better for Georgia, with the share of the shadow economy standing at 53%.
 Still, our country was “outshone” only by Zimbabwe (67%) and Haiti (56%) in the world rankings.
 To add insult to injury, Georgia’s results were far worse compared to other CIS countries and its immediate neighbors.

 Given Georgia’s reputation as one of the toughest and most successful reformers in the post-Soviet space, the news is clearly shocking.
 And yet, the potentially explosive results escaped the notice of the broader public, as media and government representatives largely dismissed them, arguing that the numbers are improbably high and there must have been something wrong with the IMF methodology.

 Figure 1: Shadow economy as % of GDP (Post-Soviet and top countries), 1991-2015

 Interestingly, the IMF study does not explain the reasons for the abnormally high level of the shadow economy in Georgia – it didn’t even mention Georgia in the executive summary posted on the web-page when talking about first and last countries in the ranking: “The average size of the shadow economy of the 158 countries over 1991 to 2015 is 31.9 percent.
 The largest ones are Zimbabwe with 60.6 percent, and Bolivia with 62.3 percent of GDP.
 The lowest ones are Austria with 8.9 percent, and Switzerland with 7.2 percent” – No, the largest one, according to the study, is Georgia!